mavera12/EHR/Generic-Module-Framework:-States.md

 ### Current Encounter

 During a single time step, if an Encounter state is processed it becomes the `current_encounter`.
-This encounter will be used as the `target_encounter` for any clinical state processed during the _same_ time step, for example a Procedure or MedicationOrder.
-At the end of the time step the `current_encounter` expires and remains `nil` until another Encounter is processed.
+This encounter will be used as the `target_encounter` for all clinical states, for example a Procedure or MedicationOrder.
+When an [EncounterEnd](#encounterend) state is reached, the `current_encounter` ends and remains `nil` until another Encounter is processed.
 If Synthea cannot identify a `current_encounter` or `target_encounter` for a clinical state an error is raised.

-### Future Implementation Considerations

-Future implementations should also consider a more robust mechanism for defining the length of an encounter and the activities that happen during it.
-Currently, encounter activities must start at the same exact time as the encounter start in order to be recorded.
-This, however, is unrealistic for multi-day inpatient encounters.

 ### Encounter Classes